Customer service metrics are key performance indicators (KPIs) that businesses use to track, measure, and optimize their level of customer support.

 The more value you create for your customers, the less you generally have to worry about losing their business.
-You can measure your effectiveness with several customer service metrics or KPIs that illustrate different parts of the customer experience.
+You can measure your effectiveness with several call center metrics and KPIs that illustrate different parts of the customer experience.

 At least one-third of consumers said they would consider switching companies after just one instance of bad customer service.
 Those customers didn’t just take their business elsewhere but were also likely to tell their peers or the general public about their poor customer service interactions.